Honoring the Seasons of Childhood

 In the United States, academic excellence is often measured by what children learn — how early they read, which math concepts they cover, or how far ahead they are in a prescribed curriculum.
 But scores and awards are not the destination.

-Waldorf Education approaches childhood not as a race to the future, but a sacred time of becoming.
+The Waldorf Education Pedagogy approaches childhood not as a race to the future, but a sacred time of becoming.
 It equips the child with the capacities, confidence, and character to “succeed”, find joy, and do good no matter where they go or what they decide to do in life.
 At Rooted Meadows, we provide the fertile soil where students feel safe to take risks, empowered to question, and inspired to create.
 Our deeper aim is to cultivate higher-order thinking; the ability to question, reason, reflect, and understand one’s own thought processes as a daily practice.

 When we honor the roots of the child, so that our students can grow into stable, purposeful forces of goodness in the world.